-From Havalimani in 6 stops get off on Zeytinburnu metro station and make a transfer to T1 high-speed tram.
+From Havalimani in 6 stops get off at Zeytinburnu metro station and make a transfer to T1 high-speed tram.
 By it, you can go to Aksaray, Laleli, Sultanahmet, and Gulhane stops.
 I do recommend making a transfer at Zeytinburnu station, not at Aksaray station.
 Aksaray has a very long crossing, so it may be difficult to walk with suitcases.
-Plus, there is a higher chance for T1 tram to be empty at Zeytinburnu, so you’ll get a chance to sit down, put aside your bags and even see a bit of the city outside the window.
+Plus, there is a higher chance for the T1 tram to be empty at Zeytinburnu, so you’ll get a chance to sit down, put aside your bags and even see a bit of the city outside the window.

 Ataturk airport transfer to Taksim Square

-- You can either hop on Havabus bus that runs every 30 minutes from 3:30 am to 1 am.
+- You can either hop on the Havabus bus that runs every 30 minutes from 3:30 am to 1 am.
 The ticket cost is 12 lira and the journey takes about 40 minutes, excluding traffic jams.

-- An alternative to that would be subway, tram, and funicular.
-In this case, you take a subway at the Havalimani station, make a transfer to a tram at Zeytinburnu station and stay in a tram until the last stop Kabatas.
+- An alternative to that would be the subway, tram, and funicular.
+In this case, you take a subway at the Havalimani station, make a transfer to a tram at Zeytinburnu station and stay on a tram until the last stop Kabatas.
 There, you’ll find a funicular station (with the same name Kabatas) and go up to Taksim.

 - Another, newer way how to get from Ataturk Airport to Taksim is by M2 metro line (a green line.)
 Ride to Yenikapi metro stop, change to M2 line and from there go to the Taksim stop.